Why choose independent supervision?

 Choosing a topic

 When deciding on your supervision topic, we suggest you aim for something in your major area of study where you already have some background knowledge.

 However, if you’d rather research a newer area of interest, make sure you read some relevant publications before completing the proposal form.
 That way you can demonstrate a sound understanding of the subject area you want to explore.

 Be aware that, once you start, the topic may develop and lead you in quite a different direction to the one you first envisaged.
 So aim to be flexible and follow your supervisor’s guidance.

 If you choose the supervision option, you'll pay a supplement of £1015.
 To apply, simply specify this option when you select your courses via our online application system.
 This fee is non-refundable.

 You cannot drop this option once you’ve chosen and paid for it, unless we’re unable to find a suitable supervisor for your chosen subject, in which case we may offer a refund.

 How am I assessed?

 For students writing four essays, the supervision grade is based on your two best essays.
 If you choose to write a long dissertation, you’ll be assessed on the strength of that paper.
+Some subjects may require an alternative assessment which will be decided after submission of the proposal.
 Your supervision grade will be recorded on the PKP transcript.